Wooly-AI/docs/docs/Quick Start/Running The Wooly Server.md

 # Global cache behaviour: OFF, RECORD, or REPLAY (default).
 GLOBAL_CACHE_MODE = OFF

-# License file location, if you want to use a different location than the default ~/.wooly/license.json
-#LICENSE_FILE = /tmp/license.json
 ```

 3. Make sure you have the `woolyai-server-license.json` file in the current directory.
 You can get it from WoolyAI support.